Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Theoretical Framework

 The physics of the system varies drastically with population imbalance.
 The balanced regime (\( n_\uparrow \approx n_\downarrow \)) is traditionally described by generalized BCS mean-field theory~\cite{leggett2006quantum}.
 By introducing the pairing order parameter \( \Delta = g \langle \hat{\psi}_\downarrow \hat{\psi}_\uparrow \rangle \), one can derive the self-consistent gap and number equations~\cite{giorgini2008theory, SaDeMelo1993,nozieres1985bose}:

 where \( E_k = \sqrt{\xi_k^2 + \Delta^2} \) represents the quasiparticle excitation energy and $\xi_k = \epsilon_k - \mu$ is the kinetic energy relative to the chemical potential.

 Conversely, in the extreme impurity limit (\( n_\downarrow \ll n_\uparrow \)), the collective order parameter vanishes (\( \Delta \to 0 \)).
 The problem reduces to a single impurity interacting with a Fermi sea \( |FS\rangle \)~\cite{massignan2014polarons}.
-In this regime, the ground state energy of the polaron, \( E_{\text{pol}} \), is effectively captured by the Chevy variational Ansatz~\cite{schirotzek2009observation}:
+In this regime, the ground state energy of the polaron, \( E_{\text{pol}} \), is effectively captured by the Chevy Variational Ansatz~\cite{schirotzek2009observation}:

 Here, the coefficients $\phi_0$ and $\phi_{\mathbf{k},\mathbf{q}}$ are variational parameters determined by minimizing the energy.
 This state physically represents the impurity being "dressed" by a single particle-hole excitation of the background medium.
-Our goal is to unify these two descriptions—the collective BCS state and the single-particle polaron state—into a single Hamiltonian framework.
+Our goal is to unify these two descriptions, the collective BCS state and the single-particle polaron state into a single Hamiltonian framework.
+It is important to emphasize that while the theoretical concept of the Fermi polaron relies on a continuous, dilute Fermi sea, mapping this target model to near-term digital quantum processors requires discretizing the system.
+As explored in subsequent sections, our hardware implementation maps this ideal $|FS\rangle$ into a finite-size bath~$|B\rangle$, capturing the local algebraic precursors of the dressing mechanism under topological constraints.